delisimedia/Scriptoria/README.md

 ## As an e-reader...

-While designed for video editors, Scriptoria's feature set makes it a capable tool for anyone working with long-form text:
+Scriptoria's feature set makes it a capable tool for anyone working with long-form text:

 *    Import EPUBs directly into the program or copy and paste text from the internet.
 *    Organize your reading/studying with theme-based highlighting, tagging, and notes/commentary.